Special Properties of Gradient Descent with Large Learning Rates: Future Work

 \section{Future Work}

-Obtaining further insight on how GD avoids locally sharp regions, for example by developing better methods for visualization of the landscape and trajectory, is grounds for future work.
-Furthermore, there are various extensions possible on the theoretical results obtained in this paper.
-For example, it might be possible to show other effects of using a large learning rate on trajectory or other settings where a minima can be avoided.
-It might also be possible to relax some of the assumptions.
-For example, while our results also cover functions with several local minima, these minima need to be spaced far from each other.
-Removing this restriction would also be an interesting direction of research.
+Developing better methods for visualization of the landscape and trajectory to obtain further insight on how GD avoids locally sharp regions is grounds for future work.
+Furthermore, various extensions on our theoretical results are also possible, such as showing other effects of using a large learning rate on trajectory that facilitate escaping from local minima.
+Finally, obtaining similar results with a relaxed set of assumptions would also be an interesting direction of research.\looseness=-1